- how we use your information

 We convert your data into secure code (encrypt it) and store it on secure servers in England.
 A partner organisation is providing hosting services but has no say in how the information is used.
 There are no legal ways for their employees to see the data, only approved people in the NHS 111 online development team can see it.

 If you choose to be referred to a healthcare service, we add your personal details to the answers you have given to create a clinical record.
-We send this securely to the healthcare service that you select.
+We send this securely to the healthcare service that you select, which might be a service commissioned by the NHS like a pharmacy or dentist.
 By agreeing to be referred to a healthcare professional you agree to this.

-NHS Digital collects all information that can identify you.
-The information is kept for 8 years for audit purposes only and then securely deleted.
+NHS England keeps referral information that can identify you for 8 years for clinical audit purposes only.
+It’s then securely destroyed.

 Links to other websites

 That healthcare service may then go on to share your data with other healthcare providers.
-They will follow their own policies and the Data Protection Act 1998 if so.
+They will follow their own policies and data protection legislation if so.

 Other uses of your data

-- anonymous information on how the service is used with the Department of Health and Social Care, NHS England, clinical commissioning groups (CCGs), and the National Clinical Governance Group
+- anonymous information on how the service is used with the Department of Health and Social Care, integrated care boards (ICBs) and the National Clinical Advisory Group

-- anonymous information to improve the service with 111 online suppliers, the Department of Health and Social Care, NHS England, CCGs, and the National Clinical Governance Group
+- anonymous information to improve the service with 111 online suppliers, the Department of Health and Social Care, ICBs and the National Clinical Advisory Group

-- results from user research and changes made to the service as a result of it with CCGs
+- results from user research and changes made to the service as a result of it with ICBs

 We may pass on your personal information if we’re legally obliged to do so.